 "Hey, everybody, come and see how good I look" - Ron Burgundy

 These flip flops look good.
 There is a wide variety of color schemes to choose from with the Dunes and, whatever you choose, the styling makes it obvious that these flops are suited for showing your feathers, perhaps while drinking a Crispy Boi on a wake boat with your fraternity brethren.
 We felt at home anywhere between the beach and the cantina but still had to go with something a bit classier when we really wanted to impress.

 The hamburger sandwiched layers of these flips harken back to the 1980's vintage flip flops your dad used to wear.
 While the styling of the Dunes II does give you a warm fuzzy retro tingle in your heart, they still look distinctly modern.
 They also feel distinctly modern, which is good since the 1980's flip flops felt like a chainsaw between the toes.

-The Dunes II are our Top Pick for Wet Environments.
-The soles and footbeds are equipped with water shedding channels which help grip when it's wet, the anti-bacterial rubber resists odor, and quick-drying synthetic materials make this a superior beach or boating flip flop.
-To top it off, they float in water (a nice feature for when those Crispy Bois catch up with you…) The Dunes II are a specialist flip flop.
+The Hari Mari Dunes II are great for wet environments.
+The sole and footbed are equipped with water shedding channels that help grip when it's wet, the anti-bacterial rubber resists odor, and quick-drying synthetic materials make this a superior beach or boating flip flop.
+To top it off, they float in water (a nice feature for when those Crispy Bois catch up with you…) Bottom line: the Dunes are a specialist flip flop.
 They lack the versatility of some others but offer competitive features for wet environments.

 — Brian Martin